dbohdan/sqawk/README.md

 # Installation

-SQLAwk requires Tcl 8.5 or newer, Tcllib and SQLite version 3 bindings for Tcl.
+Sqawk requires Tcl 8.5 or newer, Tcllib and SQLite version 3 bindings for Tcl.

 To install the dependencies on **Debian** and **Ubuntu** run the following command: